Baphomet42/Data-Packs/README.md

 + **Important Information Specific to Portal Datapack**
     + See generic information at the end of this file
     + To ensure portal guns aren't lost when players die, run `/gamerule keepInventory true`
-    + The custom chat menus in this pack use trigger commands, which send a message to the player after every click
-        + This can be disabled with `/gamerule sendCommandFeedback false`
-            + Note that doing this will also turn off command feedback for actual commands used by any player
-        + Even without disabling command feedback with the gamerule, this datapack turns off command feedback for about 30 seconds after menus are used, so at least some of the trigger command feedback will be hidden without having to disable all command feedback server-wide
     + Each update to the datapack may change how equipment spawns, functions, and gets killed
         + Before updating the datapack, it is recommended to fizzle all equipment and place it again after updating
-            + In almost every update this is not required, but to be safe it is a good practice
     + Worlds running this datapack should be set to Easy, Normal, or Hard Mode (not Peaceful)
         + Running this in Peaceful Mode could cause problems with vital entities unable to be summoned
         + Turning off spawning with `/gamerule doMobSpawning false` is ok